Last Updated on January 28, 2025

 Picnic on the Esplanade and the Harbor

-The focal point of Helsinki’s Esplanade, the beautiful boulevard that stretches from the famous Stockmann’s Department store down to the harbor, is the broad gardens in the center of the roadway.
+The broad gardens in the center of Helsinki’s Esplanade, the beautiful boulevard that stretches from the famous Stockmann’s Department Store to the harbor, are the focal point of the roadway.

 The walkway is lined with benches, perfect for picnicking and people-watching.
-In the famous Market Square on the harbor you’ll find several vendors offering a variety of foods, with seats and tables nearby.
+In the famous Market Square on the harbor, several vendors offer a variety of foods, and seats and tables are nearby.

 Venice